syoung8002/review/frontend/README.md

 </script>
 ```
 - The component name and props you want to use must be written in a kebab case.
-- If the prop type you want to deliver is JSON Object or Javascript Object, you must convert it to a string and deliver it.
+- If the prop type you want to deliver is JSON Object, you must convert it to a string and deliver it.